Big Turbo Upgrade - The Ultimate Focus ST Mod

 Cat-Back Exhaust

 Some will argue this isn't a huge necessity but in reality, it is.
 Just like I was describing before about the downpipe, the same applies with the exhaust.
-It's only a 2.0 liter engine but a bigger turbo is easily forcing up to twice the amount of air through the engine at any given point, or more, when compared to the stock turbo car.
+It's only a 2.0 liter engine but a bigger turbo is easily forcing up to twice the amount of air, or more, through the engine when compared to the stock turbo car.
 That means there is an equal amount more exhaust being generated.
 All that pressure needs to be released to make efficient power.
 A catback exhaust might not have as big of an effect on a stock turbo car, but on a big turbo setup, you're leaving a lot of power on the table without upgrading it.

 Choosing the Turbo

 Before we go further, I want to bring something to your attention that many people are hesitant about when considering a turbo upgrade.
 Although you'll lose a little low end punch with these bigger turbos, you'll actually INCREASE the amount of usable range of power.
 For example, the stock turbo spools around 2800 rpm but falls off badly around 5500 rpm.
 It actually doesn't help you to stay in the throttle past that point.
 Let's pretend you lose 800 rpm of low end torque and hit peak boost at 3600 rpm now.
 Although you lost 800 rpm of usable boost, you gained as much as 1500 rpm at the top end because you will hold your boost level all the way to 7000 rpm or higher if you are pushing it harder.
-That's a net gain of 700 more rpm of usable power, compared to the stock turbo, when you rev to 7000 rpm, just something to consider.
+That's a net gain of 700 more rpm of usable power, just something to consider.

 ATP Turbo